The Basics

 The format is designed to accommodate both introverts and extroverts.
 For introverts, the turn-taking format offers a clear framework, easing the pressure of spontaneous conversation.
 Extroverts benefit from the opportunity to openly share and engage.
 The focus on genuine sharing ensures a meaningful experience for everyone.

-The facilitator guides the discussion, sets the tone, introduces questions, manages time, and encourages participation from all members.
+The facilitator guides the discussion, sets the tone, introduce questions, manages time, and encourages participation from all members.
 They ensure everyone gets a chance to speak and are mindful of sensitive topics, steering the conversation if necessary to maintain a safe and harmonious group dynamic.

 After the formal discussion concludes, there is sometimes an optional dinner or gathering (e.g., going to a nearby restaurant).
 This "Round Four" allows for more casual, unstructured socializing and bonding, distinct from the structured deep talk of the main event.

-Community & Tools
+Community & Locations

 We use a variety of platforms to organize events and engage our community: